NH51G:

 Conveners: Karen Moe, NASA Goddard Space Flight Center (Emeritus), Greenbelt, MD, United States, Valerie J Sahakian, University of California San Diego, La Jolla, CA, United States and Udaysankar S Nair, University of Alabama in Huntsville, Department of Atmospheric Science, Huntsville, AL, United States

-Chairs: Ramesh P Singh, Chapman University, School of Earth and Environmental Sciences, Orange, CA, United States and David S Green, NASA Headquarters, Application Science - Wildfires, Washington, DC, United States
+Chairs: Ramesh P Singh, Chapman University, School of Earth and Environmental Sciences, Orange, CA, United States and David S Green, NASA Headquarters, Application Science - Wildfires, Washington, United States

 OSPA Liaison: Emily Law, NASA Jet Propulsion Laboratory, Pasadena, CA, United States